A golden opportunity: enhancing radiotherapy outcomes for men with localised prostate cancer

 • The team identified a material with optimal characteristics for the implant.

-• Next, they demonstrated that gold nanoparticles were steadily released from implants made of this material, enhancing the sensitivity of prostate cancer cells to radiotherapy.
+• They then demonstrated that gold nanoparticles could be steadily released from implants made from this material, enhancing the sensitivity of prostate cancer cells to radiotherapy.

-• Finally, in mice, the gold nanoparticles dispersed effectively from the implants and were evenly distributed throughout the tumours.
+• Finally, in mice, the implants released gold nanoparticles that successfully spread throughout the cancer.

 How will this benefit men?